You are here

 RESUME A typed resume or CV is required.
 The resume should include professional experiences as well as related activities such as awards and exhibitions.
 If applying online, it should be uploaded as part of the online application process.
 If applying using the paper form, it should be mailed as part of the complete application packet.

 INTERVIEW Prospective students are required to have an interview, preferably in-person, once all application materials have been received.
 The Admissions department will coordinate interviews between the faculty and those applicants invited to interview.
 Interviews may be conducted in-person or via Skype.

 Post Baccalaureate: Transfer credits are not acceptable.
 The 30 credits required must be completed in residence and is designed to be completed as a full-time student in one year; however students may take up to two years to complete the program.

-MFA: Up to six (6) credits are transferable from outside institutions upon review of transcripts and portfolio (if applicable) to the MFA in Craft program.
+MFA: Up to six (6) credits are transferable from outside institutions upon review of transcripts and portfolio (if applicable) to the program.
 The program has a residency requirement of 54 of the total 60 credits, designed to be completed as a full-time students within two years.
 Students, with permission, do however have up to four years to complete if necessary.
-Students seeking transfer from another OCAC graduate program are required to complete at least 30 of the 60 credits as matriculated students in the MFA in Craft program and must apply.
+Students seeking transfer from another OCAC graduate program are required to complete at least 30 of the 60 credits as matriculated students in the MFA program and must apply.